OpenVisualCloud/Media-Transport-Library/README.md

 ## 1. Overview

 The Intel® Media Transport Library is a solution based on DPDK prepared for transmitting and receiving media data with high throughput and low latency.
-It include a efficient user space udp stack support, beside UDP, it also has a built-in compliant implementation to the SMPTE ST 2110 Professional Media Over Managed IP Networks suite of standards.
+It include a efficient user space LibOS UDP stack features designed for media transport, it also has a built-in compliant implementation to the SMPTE ST 2110 Professional Media Over Managed IP Networks suite of standards.

 ### 1.1 Features

-* User-space UDP stack with POSIX socket compatible API.
+* User-space LibOS UDP stack with POSIX socket compatible API.

 #### 1.1.1 ST2110 features